chevere/docs/components/Controller.md

 # Controller

 Controller is the basic building block for incoming actions to your application.
-A controller will be in charge of handling the user input arguments and to drive it towards your application instructions.
+A controller will be in charge of handling the user input arguments, and to drive it towards your application instructions.

-A Controller implements the [ControllerInterface](../reference/Chevere/Interfaces/Controller/ControllerInterface.md).

 ## Defining Controllers

+A Controller implements the [ControllerInterface](../reference/Chevere/Interfaces/Controller/ControllerInterface.md) and there's a base `Chevere\Components\Controller\Controller` controller that you can use.

 Code below defines `SampleController` class by extending `Controller`.